Luidog/fms-api-client/README.md

 The fms-api-client is a wrapper around the [FileMaker Data API](https://fm.mutesymphony.com/fmi/data/apidoc/).
 Much :heart: to FileMaker for their work on the Data API.
 The client attempts to follow the terminology used by FileMaker wherever possible. the client uses a lightweight datastore to hold Data API connections.
 The client contains methods which are modeled after the Data API Endpoints.

 The client requires that you first connect to a datastore before creating or querying the FileMaker class.
 You can use the datastore to save a multitude of clients.
 Each client committed to the datastore will automatically handle Data API Sessions.
-Once recalled from the data store a client's methods can be used to interact with a FileMaker Database without the need for additional authentication.
+Once saved to the data store a client's methods can be used to interact with a FileMaker Database without the need for additional authentication.

+Each client will manage their own FileMaker Data API session, but the clients can manually open or close their FileMaker sessions by calling either the `client.login()` method or the `client.logout()` method.
+To remove a client from a datastore and log out a session call `client.destroy()`.

 The client supports the same parameter syntax as is found in the [Data API Documentation](https://fm.mutesymphony.com/fmi/data/apidoc/).
 Where appropriate and useful the client also allows additional parameters.
 Any method that accepts script or portals in a query or body parameters will also accept the following script and portal parameters: